Frequently Asked Questions About Home Care

 Helping the Elderly Get Connected: Technology and Loneliness

 We’re living in a technological age, and the elderly risk being left behind.
 Younger generations are leading the speed of development and rush of new technology, and many older people cannot or will not keep up.
-Many deem it too complicated or unnecessary - what’s wrong with calling someone up on the phone?
 But technology can help reduce the feelings of loneliness that many elderly people experience every day.